bplmaps/lmec-main-site/content/education/k12/teach-it-yourself.md

 {{< course-listing image="/uploads/world.png" title="World Maps Over Time" subtitle="Grades 6-8" description="Students practice being critical map readers using a range of world maps, from the oldest in our collection to the present.
 After an interactive lesson on map projections, students work in small groups to analyze what mapmakers include on their maps and why. " lessonFile="https://bostonpubliclibrary.sharepoint.com/:b:/s/LeventhalMap/EUTrAanNNx5KmusBmLOHZlMBgnPA87wVY1LsgJpPHNMSww?e=rcLUgy" >}}

+{{< course-listing image="/uploads/world.png" title="Native People and Settler Colonialism: A Story of Land and Maps" subtitle="Grades 4-12" description="Students explore maps made by Indigenous People and Euro-Americans to interrogate differing conceptions of land and how maps can document and be used as tools of land dispossession, cultural genocide, and resistance.
+In Lesson One, students look closely at a 19th century map made by an Bajoxe (Ioway) leader and contrast it with Euro-American maps of the same period.
+In Lesson Two, students work in small groups to analyze how Euro-Americans represented Indigenous People on 19th century maps and finish by looking at how Native People have used mapping to write new narratives." lessonFile="[https://bostonpubliclibrary.sharepoint.com/:b:/s/LeventhalMap/EePAxZt-mupMmRBn-ej4-SYBEvqeizGusu7-jJkLr1fmGw?e=qdJs33](https://bostonpubliclibrary.sharepoint.com/:b:/s/LeventhalMap/EePAxZt-mupMmRBn-ej4-SYBEvqeizGusu7-jJkLr1fmGw?e=qdJs33 "https://bostonpubliclibrary.sharepoint.com/:b:/s/LeventhalMap/EePAxZt-mupMmRBn-ej4-SYBEvqeizGusu7-jJkLr1fmGw?e=qdJs33")" >}}

 ### Tools for Teachers

 [Directly access map sets and lesson plans](https://collections.leventhalmap.org/educators) using our digital collections, or search the database below for map sets, lesson plans and other teaching resources on everything from teaching the American Revolution to redlining and housing discrimination.